freqstart/freqstart/README.md

 ### Example Docker Project

-* Project file based on NostalgiaForInfinityX and Binance (BUSD) with Proxy enabled.
+* Project file based on NostalgiaForInfinityX and Binance (BUSD) with Proxy and FreqUI enabled.

    ```yml
    version: '3'